-The results of the previous Sections suggest that perhaps Lipschitz continuity is enough for obtaining guarantees on stochastic convex optimization using a more direct approach, even in infinite dimensions.
+The results of the Section 2.2 suggest that perhaps Lipschitz continuity is enough for obtaining guarantees on stochastic convex optimization using a more direct approach, even in infinite dimensions.
 In particular, that perhaps Lipschitz continuity is enough for ensuring uniform convergence, which in turn would imply learnability using empirical minimization, as in the infinite dimensional linear case, the finite dimensional Lipschitz case, and in essentially all studied scenarios of stochastic optimization that we are aware of.
-Ensuring uniform convergence would further enables us to use approximate empirical minimizers, and bound the stochastic sub-optimality of any vector w in terms of its empirical sub-optimality, rather than obtaining a guarantee on the stochastic sub-optimality of only one specific procedural choice (obtained from running the online learning algorithm).
+Ensuring uniform convergence would further enable us to use approximate empirical minimizers, and bound the stochastic sub-optimality of any vector w in terms of its empirical sub-optimality of only one specific procedural choice (obtained from running the online learning algorithm).